 But, of course, even though each individual aircraft is quieter, there are more planes flying today.

 This means that the average level of noise is lower than before, but you hear individual planes more often.
 This makes it even more important that we keep on working to get the noise levels down.
-On this website we tell you what improvements have been, and are being made to aircraft design to reduce noise even more.
+In this section, we tell you what improvements have been made and are planned to aircraft design to reduce noise even more.

 Why am I hearing aircraft noise?

 If you are hearing aircraft noise, it will be for one or more of these reasons: